AEW News: Cody Rhodes Recalls His Thoughts After Learning That World Title Was Stolen

 — All Elite Wrestling (@AEWrestling) September 28, 2019

 AEW has stated time and time again that wins and losses will matter in the company.
-Going into Dynamite, Rhodes and Jericho are undefeated so the match makes sense from a ranking perspective.
+Going into Dynamite, Rhodes and Jericho are undefeated, so the match makes sense from a ranking perspective.
 Should either performer lose on Dynamite, however, it will open the door for other competitors to emerge prior to Full Gear.

 Rhodes will face Sammy Guevara on the debut episode of Dynamite, while Jericho will team up with two mystery opponents to take on Kenny Omega and The Young Bucks.
-It promises to be a historic show, but it’ll be interesting to see if there are any surprises in store that change the course of November’s World title match.
+It promises to be a historic show, but it’ll be interesting to see if there are any surprises in store that change the course of November’s world title match.